lab1092/blender-manual_ja/manual/3d_interaction/transform_control/axis_locking.rst

    Axis locking

-:doc:`Transformations (translation/scale/rotation) </3d_interaction/transformations>` in :guilabel:`Object` and :guilabel:`Edit` mode, as well as extrusion in :guilabel:`Edit` mode) can be locked to particular axis relative to the current :doc:`transform orientation </3d_interaction/transform_control/transform_orientations>`.
+:doc:`Transformations (translation/scale/rotation) </3d_interaction/transformations>` in *Object* and *Edit* mode, as well as extrusion in *Edit* mode) can be locked to particular axis relative to the current :doc:`transform orientation </3d_interaction/transform_control/transform_orientations>`.
 By locking a transformation to a particular axis you are restricting transformations to a single dimension.

 Usage